igoramadas/expresser/README.md

 ## Running on PaaS

 Deploying your Expresser based app to AppFog, Heroku, OpenShift and possibly any other PaaS is dead simple.
-No need to configure anything - just leave the `Settings.App.paas` setting on, and it will automatically set settings from environment variables.
+No need to configure anything - just leave the `Settings.app.paas` setting on, and it will automatically set settings from environment variables.